 Why You Shouldn’t Attempt To Go Through Flood Water

 Most would think this is common sense, but some still attempt to trek through the water.
-With the Tri-State under a flood watch until Sunday, it is important to know the dangers of the flood water we have in the area.
+With some of the Tri-State having 6 inches of rain, with more on the way, it is important to know the dangers of the flood water we have in the area.

-While this incident occurred last year, it is something that I feel needs to be discussed.
+While this incident occurred a couple of years ago, it is something that I feel needs to be discussed.
 Many people underestimate flood waters, not realizing the dangers that come with it.
 The Boonville Fire Department summed it up well with their closing sentences.
 These waters are unforgiving.
 One thing people tend to forget is that floodwater may be deeper and faster flowing than it appears and often contains hidden snags and debris.
 This could lead to some very unfavorable situation for you.

 The same goes for flooded roadways.
 Just because you drive a big truck, doesn't mean you should travel through a flooded road.
 If you see a sign that says the road is closed due to flood water, go around.
 It's much safer to take an alternate route than to chance it and drive through a flooded road.
 Floodwater can also erode and wash away road surfaces leaving deep holes and uneven surfaces.
 These things cannot be detected by the eye, as you have know idea what lies beneath the water.